streamnative/pulsar-hub/data-processing/pulsar-flink/1.13/pulsar-flink.md

 ## Client

-The following table lists version mapping relationship of the Flink, Pulsar client, and the Flink connector.
+The following table lists the version mapping relationships of the Flink, Pulsar client, and the Flink connector.

 | Flink version | Pulsar client version (or higher) | Connector branch                                                                 |
 |:--------------|:---------------------------------|:---------------------------------------------------------------------------------|